Daniel-Kharrat/Protools-Reaper/README.md

 Paste it there and click OK

-When i update you can go to:
+To get new updates you can go to:

 **REAPER → Extensions → ReaPack → Synchronize packages**